Charging points are an efficient way of charging your electric car at home

 Note: although a 3-pin socket is rated at 13A, it will probably only deliver about 10 amps when charging your EV.
 This makes it a 2.3 kW charge point (10 amps x 230 volts = 2.3 kW).

-Given the limitations of a 3-pin socket, a dedicated 16A or 32A home charging point for your electric car really makes sense.
+Given the limitations of a 3-pin socket, a dedicated 7.4 kW home charging point for your electric car really makes sense.

-A proper EV charging point will charge your battery more quickly and more safely than a 3-pin plug.
+A proper EV chargert will charge your battery more quickly and more safely than a 3-pin plug.

-There is also a £500 grant towards the cost of the installation, assuming you meet the OLEV criteria.
-See our OLEV Grant page for further details.
+There is also a £350 grant towards the cost of the installation in certain circumstances, assuming you meet the OZEV criteria (OZEV used to be OLEV – don’t ask).
+See our OZEV Grant page for further details.

 2. How EV Charging Points Work